Alana De Sá (She/Her)

-Logan Hart (he/him) is a director, musician, and founder of The Paper Theatre.
+Logan Hart (he/him) is a director, musician, and co-founder of The Paper Theatre.
 He earned his BFA in Theatre from Wayne State University in Detroit and studied at the Moscow Art Theatre School for two summers.
 When not rehearsing, he’s hanging out with his wife, Samantha, playing the banjo, and writing music.

 Catherine Healey (she/her) is a theater artist and devising enthusiast.
 After graduating from Connecticut College with a BA theater, Catherine moved to Chicago to pursue acting and the theater arts.
 Former training includes the Gaiety School of Acting in Dublin, Ireland, the Theatermakers program at the National Theater Institute in Waterford, CT, and the Oak Park Festival Theatre internship program in Oak Park, IL.
 Catherine is a founding and active member of the Abyssal Zone Collective, a group dedicated to devising ensemble-driven horror theater.
 When not acting, Catherine can be found practicing yoga, reading classic literature, and exploring Chicago with friends and family.